Tissue Paper Making Machines Overview: How These Machines Produce Everyday Paper Products

 Tissue paper is one of the most commonly used paper products in homes, workplaces, hospitals, and public spaces.
 Items such as facial tissue, paper towels, napkins, and toilet tissue are produced through specialized industrial equipment known as tissue paper making machines.
 These machines are designed to convert pulp into soft, absorbent, and lightweight tissue products through a structured manufacturing process.

 The production process begins with pulp preparation.
-Wood pulp, recycled fibers, or alternative fiber materials are mixed with water to create a slurry.
-This slurry is spread onto a moving mesh or wire where water drains away, leaving a thin fiber sheet behind.
+Raw materials such as wood pulp, recycled fibers, or alternative fibers are mixed with water to form a slurry.

 • Pulp preparation and dilution